Updated: Apr 12

-If I had to create a handbook for dealing with dementia, it would be two words long:
+If I had to create a handbook for dealing with Alzheimer's, it would be two words long:

 Every day is an adventure.
 Oh hell, every hour is an adventure.
 You just don’t know what you are going to get from one minute to the next, it keeps you on your toes.
 You have to roll with whatever is thrown at you.
 The important thing is to not expect the person you are dealing with to come into your reality.
 If you want to have ease in your interactions, you should go into theirs.
 Let them take you on their ride, because they are incapable of going on yours.